nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="important" >

-****This is not a bug; it's fine the way it is!**** Everytime you say that in response to a legitimate bug report, you are saying something about your own standard of work as s software engineer.
+****This is not a bug; it's fine the way it is!**** Everytime you say that in response to a legitimate bug report, you are saying something about your own standard of work as a software engineer.
 Don't set that standard too low, which goes totally against what we are trying to achieve in this module.

 **:fas-check: Yes, that needs fixing!** For each bug report you receive, if you think a software engineer who takes pride in their own work would say "yes, that needs fixing", accept it graciously as a bug, even if you can come up with _some_ argument for it not being a bug.
-Your professional integrity is more valuable than a measly fraction of a mark that you might lose.
+Your professional integrity is more valuable than a measly fraction of a mark that you might lose.<br>
+  Even when you still want to defend the behavior being labelled as problematic, instead of pretending that the behavior was a deliberate choice to begin with, you can say something like,
+  > "Thx for raising this.
+Indeed it didn't occur to us.
+But now that we have thought about it, we still feel .."

 **_Some_ bugs are 'expected'.** Given the short time you had for the tP and your inexperience in SE team projects, this work is not expected to be totally bug free.
 The grading scheme factors that in already -- i.e., your grade will not suffer if you accept a few bugs in this phase.
 </box>